 Robert Stephens as the great detective and Genevieve Page as his latest client.
-Yes, that’s Sherlock Holmes embracing a beautiful, nude, warm and willing woman while attempting to keep his cool.
+Yes, that’s Sherlock Holmes embracing a beautiful, nude, warm and willing woman while heroically subduing his id.

 Here’s the trailer from the latest theatrical re-release of The Private Life of Sherlock Holmes.
 It’s also now on Amazon Prime in entirety.

 I love watching how Lockhart, official Guest Conductor of the BBC Concert Orchestra, scrupulously keeps in sync with not just his orchestra but with his soloist.
 It’s also a delight to watch at the beginning of the clip Lisitsa curtsying almost shyly to leader Cynthia Fleming.